fluxlinkage/rhai_bytecode_experiment/README.md

 - Experiment Only! i.e. it is unstable and has bugs!
 Do not use this in production!
 - Many features (for, switch, try, etc) of Rhai not supported yet!
-- Local variables not supported! i.e. all the variables are treated as global.